PROGRAMS

 • Must not be coaching any other club

-After the club and Club Coach candidate agrees to work together, the club submits the completed Club Coach Agreement form to the district’s Club Growth Director ([email protected]) for further processing to World Headquarters (WHQ).
-WHQ replies to all either confirming the coach assignment start date or identifying why the assignment was denied.
+After the club and Club Coach candidate agree to work together, the club submits the completed Club Coach Agreement form to the district’s Club Growth Director ([email protected]) for further processing to World Headquarters (WHQ).
+WHQ replies to all, either confirming the coach assignment start date or identifying why the assignment was denied.

 In the event, the assignment ends before Jun 30 (club coach is inactive, club coach relocates, etc.) the Club President or the Club Coach must notify WHQ ([email protected]) and the district Club Growth Director ([email protected]) at once of the assignment termination.